galtzo-floss/undrive_google/README.md

 OTOH, if you want to "own", host, track, etc your 'own' files (e.g. your resume), DO use this gem.

+### Story Time

+Imagine Google Drive is a 🐭
+Imagine your file (e.g. resume) is a 🍪
+🐭's 🍪 exporter: 🖨

+Tell me if you've heard this one already.

+1. Give 🐭 your 🍪 for "safe-keeping"
+2. Recognizing this SPoF, you ask 🐭 to give back a 🍪 copy
+3. "I'll run it through my 🍪 🖨", says 🐭
+4. 🖨 replicates various 🍪 extensions: `pdf`, `odt`, `docx`, `txt`, `rtf`, `zip`, and `epub`
+5. Rename 🍪 for web (e.g. replace ` ` with `_`)
+6. Extract replicated `.zip` format to `.html`
+7. Rename extracted HTML file for self-hosting
+8. Realize 🐭's HTML is invalid
+9. Fix 🐭's broke-ass (missing `lang` attribute and `title` element)
+10. Upload 🍪 to your website (you're on your own for this part)
+11. Finally Finished!
+12. Find mistakes 😭
+13. Bake a new 🍪
+14. GOTO 1

+This gem solves the classic 🐭-🍪 problem by automating steps 3-9.
+Will save at least 15 minutes each loop.

+Note that it doesn't have to be a resume.
+There are likely other use cases that apply.

 ## 💡 Info you can shake a stick at